King Charles III addresses German parliament, meets Scholz | Law-Order

 Before his speech Charles met briefly with German Chancellor Olaf Scholz and visited a farmers' market in Berlin.

-Later on Thursday afternoon, he was expected at an organic farm 80 kilometers (80 miles) northeast of the German capital where he will help make an orange-coloured cheese with a crown imprint.
+Later on Thursday afternoon, he visited an organic farm 80 kilometers (50 miles) northeast of the capital where he helped make an orange-colored cheese with a crown imprint.

+His drive to the countryside was slowed down by torrential rain, and he had to skip a tour of the cowshed with newborn calves.
+Still, Charles had enough time to try a special, crown-shaped cake made by the farm's pastry chef in his honor.

+When the king's motorcade left the farm, a few royal fans huddled under umbrellas on a nearby lawn shouted in German "Long live the king," as Charles waved good-bye from his car.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)